sanmai/version-info/README.md

 This small library solves a problem where a package wants to know or report own version.

-This is not a new problem, e.g. there's [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), but it depends heavely on Composer, and not without an associated IO penalty.
+This is not a new problem, e.g. there's [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), but it depends heavily on Composer, and not without an associated IO penalty.

 On the contrary, this package solves the same problem but without any extra IO whatsoever.
 What you need is to instruct Git to [expand placeholders](https://git-scm.com/docs/gitattributes#_export_subst) (detailed